safdar1024/NiFi/iot-activity-tracker/README.md

     1. Send `Inactivity Message` when there is no IoT data in the flow for 5 min.
     2. Send `Activity Restored Message` when new IoT data received after inactivity event.
     3. Client UI can subscript to `Inactivity` events and show graphical status.

+Dependency you need to download nifi below release this can be prepared by docker containers
 Note: this flow depends on **nifi-websocket** module, download [nar](https://github.com/xmlking/nifi-websocket/releases/download/0.1.0/nifi-websocket-0.1.0-SNAPSHOT.nar) and copy to `$NIFI_HOME/lib`

 ### Run